dscorbett/sc/readme.txt

 cat4 = . qu zxx #  ! cat4 = .,qu,zxx,#        (. matches anything and # is the word boundary symbol)

 RULES
 Finally!
 The rules!
-Before was just setting up; this is where everything happens.
+Before was just the set-up; this is where everything happens.

 A rule is written thus:
-[DIALECTS] BEFORE > AFTER [FLAGS]
+[DIALECTS] BEFORE > AFTER / PRE _ POST [FLAGS]

-This means "For each of the DIALECTS, change BEFORE to AFTER, subject to the FLAGS."
+This means "For each of the DIALECTS, change BEFORE to AFTER when between PRE and POST, subject to the FLAGS."

+If " / PRE _ POST" is omitted it assumes PRE and POST are blank.

 DIALECTS is a string of letters or numbers specifying which dialects to apply the rule to.
 It must be written between brackets.
 Any character may be used as padding as long as it has not been previously defined as a dialect.
 Omitting the dialects means "all dialects".

-BEFORE is a string of strings separated by whitespace, each of which may be:
+BEFORE, PRE, and POST consist of strings separated by whitespace, each of which may be:
 A literal string;
 A backreference;
 A category reference.

-A backreference is in the form $[number] and means "whatever was matched for part [number]". "<vowel> <cons> $1" means "a consonant between two of the same vowel".
+A backreference consists of a symbol and a number.
+The symbols are %, $, and ~, which mean PRE, BEFORE, and POST respectively.
+Thus, %1 means "the first thing in PRE". ~5 means "the fifth thing in POST".

 Category references are very powerful.
 They are strings separated by +s and -s.
 Each of those pieces can be a category (<cat>) or a set of strings separated by pipes (a|b|c|d).
 Pieces not separated by a pipe represent any of the first followed by any of the second.
 The + strings are combined, and then anything in the - strings is taken out.
 Backreferences are allowed.
 Putting a caret at the beginning complements the whole thing.